openedx/docs.openedx.org/source/educators/migration_wip/18_student_progress/course_answers.rst

 combination selected by your learners.
 For more information, see :ref:`Problem Settings`.

-.. note:: Certain types of problems can be set up to :ref:`award partial credit<Awarding Partial Credit for a Problem>`.
+.. note:: Certain types of problems can be set up to :doc:`../8_course_components/Section_partial_credit`.
 When a learner receives either the full or a partial score for a problem, this report includes that answer as correct.